browserengineering/book/book/animations.md

 =====================

-Compositing now works, but it doesn't yet achieve the goal of avoiding raster during animations (because `composite` is constantly re-running).
-In fact, at the moment it might be *slower* than before, because the compositing algorithm takes time to run, and using the GPU is not free: you have to constantly re-upload display lists and re-raster all the time.
+Compositing now works, but it doesn't yet achieve the goal of avoiding raster during animations.
+That's because `composite` is constantly re-running on every frame and kesps throwing away and re-creating the composited layers.
+In fact, at the moment it's probably *slower* than before, because the compositing algorithm takes time to run.
 Let's now add code to avoid all this work.

 Avoiding raster and the compositing algorithm is simple in concept: keep track of what is animating, and re-run `draw` with different opacity parameters on